Poissonian resetting of subdiffusion in a linear potential: Optimum resetting

-According to \cite{ems20}, the renewed equation for survival probabilities is written as
+According to~\cite{ems20}, the renewed equation for survival probabilities is written as

-where $Q_r(x_0,t)$ denotes $Q_r(x_0,t|X_r)$ shorthandly, as well as similarly for $Q_0$, to lighten the notations.
-In Eq.(\ref{eq15}) the first term is related to trajectories without resetting, whereas the second term represents trajectories under resetting.
+where $Q_r(x_0,t)$ denotes $Q_r(x_0,t|X_r)$ shorthandedly, as well as similarly for $Q_0$, to lighten the notations.
+In equation~(\ref{eq15}) the first term is related to trajectories without resetting, whereas the second term represents trajectories under resetting.
 After the Laplace transform and when the initial position and resetting position coincide, we have

 This is a very general result for Poissonian resetting, also applied to non-Gaussian stochastic processes.
 Using the Laplace transform of the subdiffusive propagator $G_\Psi(x,t|x_0)$ in the general form (\ref{eq12}), we find the clear expression for $\bar{Q}_0(X_r,r+s)$, using